 Once they make their way in and discover all their necessities readily available in one place, they’ll alert others and invade your home and quickly multiply to almost uncontrollable numbers (if not handled correctly).
 They’ll eat your food while spreading the germs they carry; threatening your well-being.

 Repellents to Keep Them Away

 The best way to keep roaches away is a clean home.
-You’ll have no roaches if you cut off their food sources and water sources completely; leaving them with absolutely no way to find food, or water in your home.
-Of course, realistically, that’s basically impossible.
+You’ll have none of these bugs if you cut off their food sources and water sources completely; leaving them with absolutely no way to find food or water in your home.
+Of course, realistically, that’s impossible.
 Don’t let that deter you though.
-You’re still able to make it less attractive for them and it is absolutely vital for successful cockroach control.
+You’re still able to make it less attractive for them, and it is vital for successful cockroach control.

 Reduce food source

 Make it harder for them to eat by: